 Countries whose system of organic production complies with the principles and production rules set out in the EU organic regulations and whose control measures are of equivalent effectiveness to those laid down in EU organic regulations.
-Today some products categories from 11 countries are deemed to meet these conditions: Argentina, Australia, Canada, Costa Rica, India, Israel, Japan, Switzerland, Tunisia, the United States and New Zealand.
+Today some products categories from 12 countries are deemed to meet these conditions: Argentina, Australia, Canada, Costa Rica, India, Israel, Japan, Republic of Korea, Switzerland, Tunisia, the United States and New Zealand.
 For each country, the regulation specifies which product categories, origin and production standards are accepted, as well as the competent authority and recognised control bodies in that country.

 For countries where there is not an equivalent organic regulation, a list of Control Bodies and Control Authorities competent to carry out controls and issue certificates for the purpose of equivalence is defined in Annex IV of Commission Regulation (EC) No 1235/2008.
 This system came into force on 1 July 2012 and facilitates the import of organic products from these countries.

 A third system based on Control Bodies/Authorities recognised for the purpose of compliance was supposed to enter into force in 2011/2012 but has been continuosly postponed.
 Currently it is foreseen to enter into force in 2017/2018.

 The import system is governed by Implementing Regulation (EC) No 1235/2008.

 Regulation (EC) No 1235/2008 - consolidated version of 1 May 2015

 Latest implementing Regulation (EU) No 2015/931 of 17 June 2015 is not included yet in the consolidated version.

 You can find the complete list of regulations published on this page.